 This sweetener is also known as lo han or lo han guo.
-It has zero calories and is over 100 times sweater than sugar.
-For a run down of various natural and artificial sweeteners, see this article from Nutrition Action.
+It has zero calories and is over 100 times sweeter than sugar.
+For a rundown of various natural and artificial sweeteners, see this article from Nutrition Action.

 How Does It Taste?

-I purchased a box of 5 shakes from Amazon for this review.
+I purchased a box of 5 on Amazon for this review.
 I used chocolate flavor for my taste test, although Nutrisystem also has coffee and vanilla flavors.

 When you tear open the packet, I could smell the chocolate when I brought it close to my nose.
 The directions say to add 1 cup of cold water and 1/2 cup of ice to a shaker bottle and shake vigorously until the powder is dissolved.
 I did as directed – except I mixed the contents for 10 seconds using my Vitamix.

-My opinion is that I liked the taste.
+I liked the taste.
 The shake was not thick or watery.
 It was not gritty either.
 It had a light chocolate taste that I thought was pretty tasty.
-When I drank all of the shake, there was no significant product left at the bottom of the glass either.
+There was no significant product left at the bottom of the glass either.
 That's good.
 The picture to the right shows what it looked like when I made it.
 I also used the glass that was included when I purchased the shakes.

-Did it curb / “crush” my hunger for hours after I drank it?
 I think it did for about 90-120 minutes or so.
 I believe the effect was greater when I mixed it with 10 oz of water.
 It still tasted good when I mixed it with 10 oz of cold water.
-I believe the appetite reducing effects of the shake are the result of the volume of liquid used, along with the fibers and protein mentioned above.
+I believe the appetite-curbing effects of the shake are the result of the volume of liquid used, along with the fibers and protein mentioned above.

 Can Men Use It?